Multiplicity structure of the arc space of a fat point: Introduction

 \subsection{Overview of the proof}

 The key technical tool used in our proofs is a representation of the quotient algebra $k[x^{(\infty)}] / \mathcal{I}_m^{(\infty)}$ as a subalgebra in certain differential exterior algebra constructed in~\cite{x2} (see Section~\ref{sec:exterior}).
+The injectivity of this representation builds upon the knowledge of a Gr\"obner basis for $\mathcal{I}_m^{(\infty)}$ with respect to degree reverse lexicographic ordering~\cite{Bruschek2012, Zobnin2009, lowpower}.
 We approach the equality~\eqref{eq:main_result} as a collection of inequalities

 The starting point of our proof of \emph{the lower bound} uses the insightful conjecture by Afsharijoo~\cite[Section~5]{Afsharijoo2021} suggesting how the standard monomials of $\mathcal{I}_m^{(\infty)}$ with respect to the lexicographic ordering look like.
 Using the exterior algebra representation, we prove that these monomials are indeed linearly independent modulo $\mathcal{I}_m^{(\infty)}$, and deduce the lower bound from this (Section~\ref{sec:combi} and~\ref{sec:lower}).